OpenAMP/openamp-docs/demos/inter-process.rst

 Effectively the `OpenAMP Library <https://github.com/OpenAMP/open-amp/tree/main/lib>`_ and `reference examples <https://github.com/OpenAMP/open-amp/tree/main/apps/examples>`_ are built for the host system along with the `host examples <https://github.com/OpenAMP/openamp-system-reference/tree/main/examples/linux>`_.

-To build and execute on a Linux system, refer to:
+To build and execute on a Linux system, refer to the `example to compile OpenAMP for communication between Linux processes <https://github.com/OpenAMP/open-amp/blob/main/README.md#example-to-compile-openamp-for-communication-between-linux-processes>`_.

-* ../open-amp/README.md